-- 1. Contribute to State network of self-sustaining oyster reefs in Albemarle-Pamlico National Estuary as described by the NCORSC's Oyster Restoration and Protection Plan. - 2.
+Contribute to State network of self-sustaining oyster reefs in Albemarle-Pamlico National Estuary as described by the NCORSC's Oyster Restoration and Protection Plan.
 Increase acreage of oyster reefs in Pamlico Sound, NC by 5 to 20 acres.
-This range is considered appropriate based on anticipated dredged material volumes. - 3.
-Divert dredged material from Wells, Parnell and/or MN disposal islands.
+This range is considered appropriate based on anticipated dredged material volumes.